-6There is also evidence to suggest that capital-exporting states like France and the UK attempted to persuade their former colonies to sign BITs and ratify the ICSID Convention; see St John (2020).
+&lt;sup>6There is also evidence to suggest that capital-exporting states like France and the UK attempted to persuade their former colonies to sign BITs and ratify the ICSID Convention; see St John (2020).

 Not only did states underestimate the frequency and intensity with which firms would file ISDS cases, they also failed to predict the variety of different ways that firms would use arbitration.
 Moehlecke (2019) and Pelc (2017) demonstrate that firms can use arbitration in order to suppress the global diffusion of a regulatory measure, targeting early adopters in order to "chill" other potential adopters.
 Gray (2020) highlights the phenomenon of proxy arbitration, in which a parent firm gains access to arbitration against a host state via a foreign subsidiary.
 Gray posits that proxy arbitration is the result of investment treaty-shopping, defined as the practice in which "nonstate actors such as firms structure their ownership to take advantage of other countries' arrangements" (Gray, 2020, 1).
-Betz, Pond and Yin (2021) provide support for the BIT/IIA-shopping hypothesis using data on multinational firms' subsidiary creation decisions.7
+Betz, Pond, and Yin (2021) provide support for the BIT/IIA-shopping hypothesis using data on multinational firms' subsidiary creation decisions.

 The investment treaty-shopping argument rests on two key assumptions: first, that the insurance that BITs provide against host state mistreatment outweighs the costs associated with indirect investment.
+If this assumption was false, then firms would have no incentive to invest abroad indirectly in order to gain BIT access, as indirect investment (even with BIT protection) would be more costly than direct investment.
 Second, that investors choose where to locate their conduit subsidiaries based on the BIT network, rather than some other factor.
+If this assumption was false, then we might falsely ascribe indirect investment to investment treaty shopping when it is instead the result of other factors.

-I posit that whether or not these assumptions hold is contingent on the domestic political institutions of the host state.
+I argue that whether or not these assumptions hold is likely to be contingent on the domestic political institutions of the host state.
 In particular, the insurance function of BITs is more valuable to investors who are operating in states with unstable and unpredictable regulatory environments, as the probability that a dispute arises is higher in these states.

-In the following section, I introduce a new explanation for the rise of proxy arbitration in the international investment regime: corporate tax planning, or tax avoidance.
+As a result, we should only expect to see evidence of investment treaty shopping among firms who are investing in high-risk host states.
+Further, I argue that the literature has overlooked a crucial motivation behind firms' indirect investments: corporate tax planning.
+Regardless of the host state's political environment, all firms want to reduce their tax burdens.
+As I show in the following section, failing to account for international tax institutions such as tax treaties and bilateral withholding tax rates can result in the spurious attribution of tax planning behavior to investment treaty shopping instead.

-7Betz and Pond (2019) also find evidence that firms pursue mergers with foreign firms as a method to gain BIT protection against their own government.
+&lt;sup>7Betz and Pond (2019) also find evidence that firms pursue mergers with foreign firms as a method to gain BIT protection against their own government.